-North Korea Pulls Out From Inter-Korea Liaison Office
+President Trump Announces Halt To 'Additional Sanctions' On North Korea

+It was announced today by the U.S. Treasury that additional large scale Sanctions would be added to those already existing Sanctions on North Korea.
+I have today ordered the withdrawal of those additional Sanctions!— Donald J. Trump (@realDonaldTrump) March 22, 2019

+Trump's announcement marks the latest development indicating that the president is intervening on issues traditionally handled by officials in the Treasury and State Departments.
+On Thursday, the president backtracked on decades of U.S. administration policy by backing Israel's claim to sovereignty over the Golan Heights, which has been under dispute with Syria since 1967.

-North Korea withdrew staff from a liaison office with South Korea in a surprise move on Friday that appears to be the latest fallout from a disappointing summit earlier this month between President Trump and North Korean leader Kim Jong Un.
+Trump's latest tweet came hours after North Korea withdrew staff from a liaison office with South Korea that is meant to strengthen the relationship between the two countries.
+It was a surprise move on Friday that appears to be the latest fallout from a disappointing summit earlier this month between President Trump and North Korean leader Kim Jong Un.

 In a Friday morning meeting, North Korean officials informed their South Korean counterparts of the decision to pull out of the office at Kaesong that had served as the main point of contact between the neighbors, citing "instruction from a superior authority," a likely reference to Kim.